nebuly-ai/nos/doc/elastic-quota.md

   Pods of the namespace.

 You can find sample definitions of these resources under the [examples](../config/operator/samples) directory.

+Note that `ElasticQuota` and `CompositeElasticQuota` are treated by Nebulnetes in the same way, the only difference is that the latter allows you to enforce limits on multiple namespaces.
+This means that a namespace subject to an ElasticQuota can borrow resources from namespaces subject to either other ElasticQuotas or CompositeElasticQuotas and, vice-versa, the namespaces subject to a CompositeElasticQuota can borrow resources from namespaces subject to ther ElasticQuotas and CompositeElasticQuotas.

+### Constraints
+The following constraints are enforced over elastic quota resources:

+* you can create at most one `ElasticQuota` per namespace
+* a namespace can be subject either to one `ElasticQuota` or one `CompositeElasticQuota`, but not both
+* if a resource is defined both `max` and `min` fields, then its value in `max` must be greater or equal than the one in `min`

 ### How used resources are computed